-- (5) Failure to comply with the rules contained herein or other guidelines may result in either denial rejection of course approval or a revocation withdrawal of course approval. - 23.13.304 The Basic Courses (1) The amount of training for which credit will be granted hours required in any basic public safety officer's course will be prescribed approved by the council. - (2) Students in any basic public safety officers' course are required to complete instruction in the prescribed subject areas as directed by the council. - (3) The council will review and approve the curriculum for all basic public safety officers' courses.
-The review may consist of examining and approving the course syllabus and/or a thorough review of individual course performance objectives and lesson plans which have been established for each designated training block within the prescribed subject areas. - (4) The council may approve changes from the course content established at the last review upon written application from the MLEA administrator, training agency, or training provider providing evidence that such change is compatible with the public interest.
+(5) Failure to comply with the rules contained herein or other guidelines may result in either rejection of course approval or a withdrawal of course approval.

+23.13.304 The Basic Courses (1) The amount of training hours required in any basic public safety officer's course will be approved by the council.

+(2) Students in any basic public safety officers' course are required to complete instruction in the prescribed subject areas as directed by the council.

+(3) The council will review and approve the curriculum for all basic public safety officers' courses.
+The review may consist of examining and approving the course syllabus and/or a thorough review of individual course performance objectives and lesson plans which have been established for each designated training block within the prescribed subject areas.
+(4) The council may approve changes from the course content established at the last review upon written application from the MLEA administrator, training agency, or training provider providing evidence that such change is compatible with the public interest.

-NEW RULE 3: Process for Obtaining POST Approval for Public Safety for training that is instructed by a POST-certified instructor, or which is being hosted by a governmental agency with a Montana location.
+23.13.305 Process for Obtaining POST Approval for Public Safety Officer Training Courses (1) POST may provide approval for POST credit hours for training that is instructed by a POST-certified instructor, or which is being hosted by a governmental agency with a Montana location.